-Rapidly prepare Local Partners to have the capabilities and resources to serve as Prime Partners for USAID/PEPFAR programming, in compliance with USAID and PEPFAR procedures, for PEPFAR program implementation.
+Rapidly prepare local partners to have the capabilities and resources to serve as prime partners for USAID/PEPFAR programming, in compliance with USAID and PEPFAR procedures, for PEPFAR program implementation in FY 2022 and 2023.

 70% of USAID PEPFAR funding to local prime partners.